-Hiroshima to most of the world is famous because of the atomic bombing that occurred here but it is a city rich in cultural history and there’s plenty to do here.
+For most people, Hiroshima is familiar because of the atomic bombing that occurred here but it is a city rich in cultural history with plenty to do.
 Visit one of the many museums, attend one of their festivals (don’t miss the oyster festival in February) and dine out in one of their 4,000 bars and restaurants.
-It’s a beautiful city that has recovered greatly since its bomb scared past.
+It’s a beautiful city that has recovered greatly since its bomb-scarred past.

 - Hostel Prices: A hostel dorm room is $25 USD per night.
 All the hostels have free wi-fi.

-- Average Cost of Food: While eating out, a cheap way to go is trying the Okonomiyaki (a traditional local speciality) which is ingredients of egg, meat, seafood and you have it cooked as you like it for $7 USD.
+- Average Cost of Food: While eating out, a cheap way to go is trying the Okonomiyaki (a traditional local speciality) which is comprised of egg, meat, and seafood.
+You have it cooked as you like it for $7 USD.
 Buying groceries will cost you $30-40 USD per week.
 Most restaurant meals cost around $15 USD.
 Mid-range restaurants can will cost around $30 USD.
 Sushi trains cost around $1-5 USD per piece.
 Fast food is around $6 USD.

 - Walk around - Hiroshima is very walkable.
 Avoid spending money on transportation and walk.
 I never found the distances too far to walk.